SuperFLEB/blender_tell_me_why/README.md

 ## To use

-### Annotations and Formulas
+### Annotations

-Whenever you select a node in a node editor, you'll find a new Tell Me Why tab in the N-panel.
-Click the "+" to add annotations, then the pencil icon to edit the annotation.
-You can add notes (text fields marked with the "i" icon) or toggle the "f(x)" icon to switch between using the value from the node, or setting a formula or value.
+Select a node in a node editor and open the N-panel (hit "N"), you'll find a new Tell Me Why tab in the N-panel.
+Click a "+" to add annotations, and the pencil icon to edit them.
+You can add notes (text fields marked with the "i" icon) or toggle the "f(x)" icon to use formulas or annotated values.
+The notes and values you enter are saved with the file.

+(If you'd rather have the Tell Me Why annotation panel in the Node tab.
+Just change the setting in the addon's Preferences panel.)

+The addon also puts a button in the header bar of your node editors.
+If a node is annotated, it'll switch from "No Annotations" to "Tell Me Why".
+Click for a quick-look overview of any notes or values on the node.

+### Formulas

-Formulas can include mathematical operators, functions, and constants.
+Formulas can include mathematical operators, functions, and variables.
 If the value of the node socket changes from the formula, click the "Apply" button to re-run the formula and set the value, or use "File > Apply All Formulas" to apply formulas everywhere in the file.

-You can also set the Tell Me Why panel to appear in the Node tab.
-Just look in the addon's Preferences panel.

 ### Variables